-How to Optimize your Push Notification Campaign
+How to Optimize Your Web Push Notification Campaign

 - Segment optimization: Users don’t like to receive messages that have nothing to do with their interests.
 So segment your users and send relevant messages to boost conversions.
-(Dive deeper into marketing segmentation here)
+(Dive deeper into marketing segmentation here).

-How Samsung created a High-Converting, Multi-Channel Notification Campaign for Galaxy Note 9, using Insider Tech
+How Samsung created a High-Converting, Multichannel Notification Campaign for Galaxy Note 9, using Insider Tech

 How Samsung turned cart abandoners into buyers